daattali/beautiful-jekyll/_posts/2019-02-13-Resize Multiple images in a folder (Batch Image Resize) in Ubuntu.md

+---
+layout: post
-# Resize Multiple images in a folder (Batch Image Resize) in Ubuntu
+title: Resize Multiple images in a folder (Batch Image Resize) in Ubuntu
+tags: [Ubuntu, Linux, Image resize, Imagemagick]
+---

 You can resize multiple image files (jpg/png/gif….) stored in a folder by the imagemagick package.
 Here is step-by-step guideline:
 Install ImageMagick